-- Independent Director of PNB Capital and Investment Corporation, PNB Life Insurance, Inc., PNB International Investments Corporation, and LT Group, Inc. - Columnist for "Business Options" of the Manila Bulletin and "FINEX Folio" of Business World - Director/Vice President of Tarriela Management Company and Director/Vice President/ Assistant Treasurer of Gozon Development Corporation - Life Sustaining Member of the Bankers Institute of the Philippines and FINEX, where she is also a Director - Trustee of TSPI Development Corporation, TSPI MBA, and Foundation for Filipino Entrepreneurship, Inc. - Co-author of several inspirational books "Coincidence or Miracle?
-Books I, II, III ("Blessings in Disguise"), IV ("Against All Odds"), and V ("Beyond All Barriers"), and gardening books "Oops-Don't Throw Those Weeds Away!" and "The Secret is in the Soil" - Environmentalist and practices natural ways of gardening
+- Chairman/Independent Director of PNB Capital and Investment Corporation, PNB-IBJL Leasing and Finance Corporation, PNB-IBJL Equipment Rentals Corporation, and PNB International Investments Corporation - Columnist for "Business Options" of the Manila Bulletin and "FINEX Folio" of Business World - Director/Vice President of Tarriela Management Company and Director/Vice President/ Assistant Treasurer of Gozon Development Corporation - Life Sustaining Member of the Bankers Institute of the Philippines and FINEX, where she is also a Director - Trustee of TSPI Development Corporation, TSPI MBA, and Foundation for Filipino Entrepreneurship, Inc. - Co-author of several inspirational books "Coincidence or Miracle?
+Books I, II, III ("Blessings in Disguise"), IV ("Against All Odds"), and V ("Beyond All Barriers"), and gardening books -"Oops-Don't Throw Those Weeds Away!" and "The Secret is in the Soil"

-- Undersecretary of Finance - Alternate Board Member of the Monetary Board of the Bangko Sentral ng Pilipinas, Land Bank of the Philippines and the Philippine Deposit Insurance Corporation - Deputy Country Head, Managing Partner and the first Filipina Vice President of Citibank N. $\Delta$
+- \ Environmentalist and practices natural ways of gardening - \ Undersecretary of Finance - Alternate Monetary Board Member of the Bangko Sentral ng Pilipinas, Land Bank of the Philippines and the Philippine Deposit Insurance Corporation - \ Deputy Country Head, Managing Partner and the first Filipina Vice President of Citibank N.